 10 VISIT PUNCH PASS

-Households that qualify for federally funded assistance programs are eligible for the Reduce Rate Assistance Program and will receive a $200.00 credit for use at the Erie Community Center per eligible person.
+Households that qualify for federally funded assistance programs are eligible for the Recreation Scholarship Program and will receive a $200.00 credit for use at the Erie Community Center per eligible person.
 The $200.00 credit will be applied directly to Amilia account upon successful completion of scholarship application and Amilia account creation.

-- The Erie Community Center Scholarship is available for qualifying Erie residents, proof of residency required.
+- The Recreation Scholarship Program is available for qualifying Erie residents, proof of residency required.

 - Proof of scholarship qualifier required.